Tafara-N/simple_shell/README.md

 GitHub repository: simple_shell

-9. setenv, unsetenv
+### 9. setenv, unsetenv
-#advanced
-Score: 0.0% (Checks completed: 0.0%)

 Simple shell 1.0 +

-Implement the setenv and unsetenv builtin commands
+Implement the `setenv` and `unsetenv` builtin commands

-setenv
+- `setenv`
-Initialize a new environment variable, or modify an existing one Command syntax: setenv VARIABLE VALUE
+    - Initialize a new environment variable, or modify an existing one
+    - Command syntax: `setenv VARIABLE VALUE`
-Should print something on stderr on failure unsetenv
+    - Should print something on stderr on failure
+- `unsetenv`
-Remove an environment variable
+    - Remove an environment variable
-Command syntax: unsetenv VARIABLE
+    - Command syntax: `unsetenv VARIABLE`
-Should print something on stderr on failure
+    - Should print something on stderr on failure

 Repo:
 GitHub repository: simple_shell

 ### 10. cd